-Both final essays should be submitted in Word (not a PDF file, so that edits and comments can be made easily), and should be double-spaced, with indented paragraphs (so that no extra lines are needed between paragraphs) and 1" margins, using 10-point Times New Roman or similar font.
-The maximum number of pages for each essay does NOT count any cover page (optional) and the bibliography (mandatory).
+Both of your essays should be submitted in Word (not a PDF file, so that edits and comments can be easily made), and should be double-spaced, with indented paragraphs (so that no extra lines are needed between paragraphs) and 1" margins, using 10-point Times New Roman or similar font.
+The maximum number of pages for each essay does NOT count a cover page (optional) and the bibliography (mandatory).

-Essay 1, due anytime Saturday, January 22:
+Essay 1, due anytime Wednesday, March 9:

 Maximum two (2) pages.
 Describe how you would prepare for the conversation alluded to in the Karen Hannen case study to be found on the NYU Classes course site.
 Identify your objectives for the conversation (bullet points), and describe the approach you would take in this situation, and explain why.
 Consider the variety of ways the conversation might go and what you might do and say at the critical junctures you can foresee.
 In particular, include a short script that you would use at the beginning of the conversation to set the tone and frame the rest of the conversation.
-Use and cite course readings and materials and class discussions as resources to support your conclusions.
+Use and cite course readings and materials as resources to support your conclusions.
 See "Evaluation" below to be sure you understand the criteria for the essay.

-Essay 2, due Monday, February 7
+Essay 2, due anytime Monday, April 18

 Maximum three (3) pages.
 Identify the most important "lessons learned" from preparing for and participating in the final negotiation exercise.
-You are encouraged to use the exercise to the fullest as a learning experience by finding time to ask your teammate(s) - and even your counterparts - for feedback about what you did well and what you could improve upon.
-For each "lesson learned":
+You are encouraged to use the exercise to the fullest as a learning experience by finding time to ask your teammate(s) and counterparts for feedback about what you did well and what you could improve upon.
+(The "lessons learned"